Karimganj district: History

-1900s

-During the partition of India in 1947, a plebiscite was held to determine whether the Sylhet region, including Karimganj, would remain in India or join East Pakistan.
-Abdul Matlib Mazumdar led a delegation advocating for the region to remain with India.
-However, due to demands from the Muslim League and support from Assam's political leaders at the time, the plebiscite resulted in Sylhet's transfer to Pakistan by a narrow margin.
-Allegations of electoral fraud and irregularities were raised, but the results stood.

-Following the partition, Sylhet was incorporated into East Pakistan, while Karimganj was divided, with part of it remaining in India to ensure connectivity with Tripura.
-The Kushiyara River was established as the international border between India and Pakistan.
-Portions of Greater Karimganj, including Beani-Bazar, Barlekha, Shahpur, and Zakiganj, became part of Pakistan.

-2000s
+Renaming

-On 21 November 2024, Karimganj district was officially renamed Sribhumi to honour Rabindranath Tagore, who had described the region as the land of goddess Lakshmi.
+On 19 November 2024, the Assam Cabinet approved the renaming of Karimganj district as Sribhumi district.
+According to the state government, the name was adopted in reference to Rabindranath Tagore's description of the region as "Sribhumi" and to reflect its cultural heritage.
+The renaming was subsequently notified by the Government of Assam.

-Protests and Objections to Renaming
+Protests and objections to renaming

 The Assam government’s decision to rename Karimganj district as Sribhumi sparked widespread protests and objections from local residents, civil society groups, and opposition parties.
 Critics argued that the move lacked public consultation and undermined the district’s historical and cultural identity.
 Nearly 300,000 people signed a memorandum submitted to the Governor opposing the renaming, calling it politically motivated.

 A 12-hour bandh was observed on 3 September 2025, backed by the Congress, Left parties, and several local organisations.
 Clashes broke out between protesters and police during demonstrations, resulting in injuries and detentions.

 In early 2025, more than 200,000 citizens signed another petition urging the government to retain the name Karimganj, describing the renaming as unilateral and harmful to the district’s heritage.